A Guide for the Perplexed: Adequateness

 Schumacher explains that the bodily senses are adequate for perceiving inanimate matter; but we need 'intellectual' senses for other levels.
 Schumacher observes that science has shown that we perceive not only with the senses, but also with the mind.
 He illustrates this with the example of a complex scientific book; it means quite different things to an animal, illiterate man, educated man and scientist.
 Each person possesses different internal 'senses' which means they 'understand' the book in quite different manners.

 He argues that the common view that "...the facts should speak for themselves" is problematic because it is not a simple matter to distinguish fact and theory or perception and interpretation.
 He quotes R. L. Gregory in Eye and Brain, "Perception is not determined simply by the stimulus pattern, rather it is a dynamic searching for the best interpretation of data."
-He argues that we 'see' not just with our eyes; but our mental equipment and "since this mental equipment varies greatly from person to person, there are inevitably many things which some people can 'see' while others cannot, or, to put it differently, for which some people are adequate while others are not."
+He argues that people 'see' with their mental equipment as well as their eyes, and "since this mental equipment varies greatly from person to person, there are inevitably many things which some people can 'see' while others cannot, or, to put it differently, for which some people are adequate while others are not."

 For him, higher and more significant perceptive abilities are based on the ability to be critically aware of one's presuppositions.
 Schumacher writes "There is nothing more difficult than to be aware of one's thought.
 Everything can be seen directly except the eye through which we see.
 Every thought can be scrutinised directly except the thought by which we scrutinise.
 A special effort, an effort of self-awareness is needed — that almost impossible feat of thought recoiling upon itself: almost impossible but not quite.
 In fact, this is the power that makes man human and also capable of transcending his humanity."